Escape from New York City to Long Island, renowned for its vibrant must-visit summer spots.

 While the Hamptons is always at the top of this list, a visit to these chic shores in the off-season can sometimes be even more picturesque.
 From top leaf-peeping in the fall to a snowy escape in the winter, the Hamptons on Long Island is much more than just a summer destination.

-Here are 5 downtowns worth exploring year-round.
+Here are 6 downtowns worth exploring year-round.

-Southampton is known for its fabulous art galleries, cultural exhibits, beautiful beaches, and, of course, the iconic and historic Big Duck.
-The village is home to the Parrish Art Museum, which has been showcasing the artistic legacy of Long Island’s East End since the 1950s and is one of America’s most vital creative centers.
+What to Do in Southampton: History comes to life in Southampton!
+The town is home to the Parrish Art Museum, which has been showcasing the artistic legacy of Long Island’s East End since the 1890s and is one of America’s most vital creative centers.
 The museum offers a range of different exhibitions, public programs and studio classes throughout the year.
-The Southampton Cultural Center is also a unique stop for a variety of programming including classes, art exhibitions and live performances for children and adults at affordable prices.
-In addition to the arts, Southampton has some amazing beaches, including Cooper’s Beach, which has been rated among the Top Ten Beaches in America by Dr. Beach and has the picturesque backdrop of the luxe mansions that line the shores of the Hamptons.
+The Southampton Cultural Center is also a unique stop for a variety of programming including classes and art exhibitions for children and adults at affordable prices.
+Currently, the programing includes contemporary dance and country line dancing.
+The Southampton History Museum consists of 4 separate properties with 14 historic buildings that contain changing exhibits on historic topics, a research center, and educational programs.

 Originally a whaling port, Sag Harbor is filled with historic attributes that separates itself from the rest of the region.
 Considered one of the most walkable parts of the Hamptons, this quaint downtown is filled with independently owned businesses rather than the outposts of major retailers.
 Some of the most talked about stops are Point Surf that sells seasonal sport gear all year long, and Berry and Co., a local bookstore and coffee shop.

 Over the last decade Montauk has transformed into a year-round “it” destination.
 The town’s nostalgic surf-and-fishing driven character set this downtown apart from the traditional Hampton Hamlets.
 New luxury hotel offerings such as the Marram Montauk, Gurney’s Montauk & Seawater Spa, and Gurney’s Star Island Resort are making waves in the community giving travelers and locals new hot spots to visit while still capturing that chill Montauk vibe.